scottyschup/ruby-curriculum/language-basics/iteration.md

 commonly used.
 They are a good thing, because conventions we've seen before are easier to understand when we see them again.

-As the Japanese say, "the nail that sticks out gets hammered down."

 ### While without an index

 So far we've only seen `while` loops that loop through index